M3wP/KarateDance/readme.md

 It was inspired by the tool that Antonio Savona released to incorporate a dancing Karateka character with a SID tune.

-The app is currently not finished and in fact doesn't even quite exist.
-The only apps that are present are tools to manipulate frames and basic animation steps and to convert from data formats supplied by Antonio.
+The DanceAnimator app has been added now to the suite.
+You can use the libraries created by the StepsLibrarian to construct your very own karate dance or any other animation that uses the same technique.

 _**Please Note:**  The app previously called "StepsBuilder" is now called "StepsLibrarian".
 The _src_ folder has been flattened._

 ## Download and Installation

 The Windows x64 (64 bit) binaries are available in the _bin_ folder as a compressed file.
 You will need to decompress them before you can run them.
+The apps have now been built to require "run-time packages".
+This decreases the total size of the installation but increases the number of files to include.

 ## Compiling